-Two types of boundary tiles, called measurement tiles (Fig. 3a), initiate new rows from the right during upward growth.
+Two types of boundary tiles, called measurement tiles (Figure 3(a)), initiate new rows from the right during upward growth.
 Both measurement tiles have the same input edge, but different measurement tiles have different output edges.
 Because measurement tiles share the same input edges, both available measurement tiles can attach to the right edge of the crystal.
 The chance that a particular measurement tile will attach is dependent on its concentration in solution.
 As will be described below, which measurement tile attaches determines the output edge that guides proceeding assembly of the crystal.
 We will assume that while the relative concentrations of measurement tiles change, their total concentration stays the same.

 Another set of tiles may also become more or less available as time goes on.
-These are the resource tiles (Fig. 3a).
+These are the resource tiles (Figure 3(a)).
 Changes in the concentrations of resource tiles may be correlated with changes in the concentrations of measurement tiles.
 While both measurement tiles have the same input edge, each resource tile has a different input edge.
 Only the resource tile that matches the left label on the binding site where a resource tile may be added can fit.

-Figure 3a shows a set of "computation tiles" that perform boolean functions.
-In Sect.
-2, we described how the requirement that a tile match the perimeter of an assembly by two edges in order to attach allows tile assembly to copy a sequence.
-A similar principle allows a crystal to perform local computations that modify the sequence: the two edges by which the tile attaches to the assembly serve as inputs, and the two edges of the tile that remain unattached serve as outputs (Winfree 1996).
-These outputs then serve as inputs for future computation steps.
-On the computation tiles shown here, the label on the bottom of each tile encodes the gate type and an input value, and the label on the top encodes the same gate type as well as an output value.
-The left and right edges of the tile encode input and output values, depending on the direction of assembly.
-Thus, with each zig and each zag of growth, the sequence of gate types is copied verbatim from row to row, while simultaneously the sequence of boolean values are being processed according to the logic specified by the gates (Fig. 3b).
-That is, the computations performed by tile attachment modify the sequence of boolean values from layer to layer, but the sequence of gate types is inherited intact.
-The concentration of the computation tiles remains constant over time.
+Figure 3(a) shows a set of "computation tiles" that perform boolean functions.
+In Section 2, we described how the requirement that a tile match the perimeter of an assembly by two edges in order to attach allows tile assembly to copy a sequence.
+A similar principle allows a crystal to perform local computations that modify the sequence: the two edges by which the tile attaches to the assembly serve as inputs, and the two edges of the tile that remain unattached serve as outputs [31].
+These outputs then serve as inputs for future